-A reader asked me an interesting question around this topic, so I thought I should write up my thoughts on source code and IP ownership.
+A reader asked me an interesting question about this topic, so I thought I should write about source code and IP ownership.
 However first and foremost, I ain’t a lawyer, and these laws can vary from country to country - so please ensure you confirm this yourself and your specific situation.

 When you first start an agency or freelancing, “who owns what” is not often the first thing on your mind.
 The main issues you worry about are getting projects, getting shit done, and getting paid.